 Demand for the Precious Metals

-By the late 19th century, a technique to produce aluminum more efficiently was discovered.
+By the late 19th century, metallurgists discovered a technique to produce aluminum more efficiently.
 In turn, aluminum became less expensive.

-Metals are also deemed precious by their high demand and market value.
-Precious metals like gold, silver, and platinum are known as bullion in bulk form and are traded on commodity markets.
-Gold and silver are known as bullion when they’re at least 99.5% pure and in the form of bars or ingots.
+High demand and market value also determine a metal’s worth.
+Precious metals like gold, silver, and platinum become known as bullion in bulk form and trade regularly in commodity markets.
+Gold and silver become bullion when they’re at least 99.5% pure and in the form of bars or ingots.

-Precious metals were made into currency throughout history because of their value, and they continue to be used as currency today in the form of coinage metals.
+Precious metals often took the form of currency throughout history because of their value, and this practice continues today in the form of coinage metals.
 Internationally, gold, silver, platinum, and palladium all retain currency codes with ISO 4217.

 Precious Metal Chemical Characteristics